Histoplasma capsulatum

 • Aerial hyphae: long tubular structures.

-• Macroconidia: thick-walled spherical structures 8-15 μm in diameter with surface projections.
-This distinctive structure is diagnostic Fig 1.
+• Macroconidia: thick-walled spherical structures 8-15 μm diameter with surface projections.
+This distinctive structure is diagnostic in Fig 1.

 • Microcondia: smooth spherical structures 2-4 μm in diameter.
 When contaminated soil is disturbed, microconidia can become airborne and settle in patients’ alveoli to cause infection.